i-am-satish/tdf-imc/README.md

-# tdf-imc
+# TDF IMC
-To find alpha and beta
+To find alpha and beta, refer the document given.